lynx-r/digest-auth-with-jwt/README.md

-# Test project witch implements Digest Auth with React and Spring
+# An example project witch implements Digest Auth with React and Spring

 # in-work